Chavon-C/COVID-19-exploration/README.md

 GitHub*](https://github.com/owid/covid-19-data/blob/master/public/data/cases_deaths/full_data.csv)

 This report looks at the monthly cases and deaths as well as the total cases and deaths.
-You can you this data set to explore trends by data visualisation with ggplot2 or using base r functions to get the summary of each country.
+You can use this data set to explore trends by data visualisation with ggplot2 or using R base functions to get the summary of each country.
 It will also help to investigate any trends between COVID-19 cases over the span of 4 years, for example whether there are seasonal trends in spikes of cases and deaths.

+### script.R

+This contains all the code used to create this report

 Below is a table of the variables that were included in my final data frame, which I used to explore the trends.